aiverify-foundation/aiverify/stock-plugins/aiverify.stock.image-corruption-toolbox/algorithms/blur_corruptions/README.md

 ## Customizing Parameters

-To fine-tune blur corruption parameters, use the [Blur Corruption Playground Notebook](./playground.ipynb).
+To fine-tune the corruption parameters, use the [Blur Corruption Playground Notebook](./playground.ipynb).
 This notebook allows you to:

-✅ Visualize the effects of different blur corruption functions.
+✅ Visualize the effects of different corruption functions.

 ✅ Experiment with different parameter values.